OpenTelemetry HTTPX Instrumentation

 This will ensure that the instrumentation will only be used when the specified library is present in the environment.

-static instrument_client(client, tracer_provider=None, request_hook=None, response_hook=None)[source]
+classmethod instrument_client(client, tracer_provider=None, meter_provider=None, request_hook=None, response_hook=None)[source]

 Instrument httpx Client or AsyncClient

-Return type
+Return type:

 None